 Fortunately, there are strategies available to eliminate this deadly disease.
 First, we can vaccinate girls with the HPV vaccine.
 Second, we can screen women regularly.
 Finally, we can offer treatment of abnormal cells early.
-Today, on World Cancer Day, we’re sharing our progress toward ensuring access to this life-saving reproductive healthcare.
+Today, we’re sharing our progress toward ensuring access to this life-saving reproductive healthcare.

 How we fight cervical cancer

 The women we serve worry about cervical cancer.
 Many have heard of deaths in their community and want screening services that are convenient and affordable.
 That’s why we’re working to expand access to screening and treatment.